AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

 ..
 [1]
-   Note: previously the radiation solver was distributed separately as CastroRadiation.git, but this has been merged into the main  respository
+   Note: previously the radiation solver was distributed separately as CastroRadiation.git, but this has been merged into the main Castro respository

 ..
 [2]
-   Each of these will recognize it as the format.
+   Each of these will recognize it as the
+   BoxLib format.